-After a defendant has been committed for trial, the question sometimes arises whether the prosecution should continue.
-This can arise either as a result of an application by the defendant or on the CDPP’s initiative.
+After a defendant has been committed for trial, there may be a question about whether the prosecution should continue.
+This can arise because of an application by the defendant or on the CDPP’s initiative.

 - section 9(6) authorises the Director to give an indemnity to a potential witness in Commonwealth proceedings that any evidence the person may give, and anything derived from that evidence, will not be used in evidence against the person, other than in proceedings for perjury

-- section 9(6D) empowers the Director to give an indemnity to a person that he or she will not be prosecuted under Commonwealth law in respect of a specified offence or specified conduct
+- section 9(6B) empowers the Director to give an indemnity to a person that any evidence he or she may give in proceedings under state or territory law will not be used in evidence against them in a Commonwealth matter

-- section 9(6B) empowers the Director to give an indemnity to a person that any evidence he or she may give in proceedings under state or territory law will not be used in evidence against them in a Commonwealth matter.
+- section 9(6D) empowers the Director to give an indemnity to a person that he or she will not be prosecuted under Commonwealth law in respect of a specified offence.

-Consent to Conspiracy Proceedings
+Consent to conspiracy proceedings